Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Neural TPDFs for stochastic volatility and jump diffusion models

 We compare the pricing performance incorporated into QUAD.
-As can be seen in Table \ref{Tab: Heston European Call}, the pricing results using the artificial neural network approximated joint TPDF produce sufficiently accurate results when compared with the semi-closed form solutions.
-At this point, we highlight a considerable advantage of the neural network over semi-closed solutions.
-Based on QUAD calculation with 51 mesh points per direction, QUAD with approximated density is 20 times faster than using semi-closed form solutions.
-If we increase the number of mesh points per direction to 101, that is 10201 points in the QUAD mesh, the speed advantage is 40 times.
+As can be seen in Table~\ref{Tab: Heston put prices and volatility smile}, option pricing using the neural joint TPDF produces sufficiently accurate results when compared with the semi-closed formulas.
+At this point, we highlight a considerable advantage of the NN over the semi-closed form of TPDF.
+Based on QUAD calculation with 51 mesh points per direction, QUAD with the neural TPDF is 7 times faster than with the semi-closed form TPDF.
+If we increase the number of mesh points per direction to 101, that is 10201 points in the QUAD mesh, the speed advantage is about 11 times.
+The speed difference is larger with more points because the computing time in accessing the NN is independent of the number of points used (see Appendix~\ref{appdx: calculation_time}).
+This is a good property brought by the NN method.
 In practice, QUAD with 51 mesh points per direction can produce very accurate results.
-The artificial neural network approximated density is very fast to evaluate, close to the speed of using closed form solutions, and it is a perfect match with QUAD.
+The neural TPDF is very fast to evaluate and it is a perfect match with QUAD.

-Stochastic volatility processes, such as the SABR process, 3/2 process, or stochastic volatility jump diffusion processes can, likewise, be treated in this way.